 The driver, Diego Ivan Venegas DOB 3/1990 was arrested/booked 2014-12-24 on suspicion of manslaughter, and then indicted: criminal case CR2014-160593 (direct link to Case minutes ) .
 See also clippedin.bike story

-The driver took a plea deal in January 2016, plead guilty to reduced charge of Neg Hom, and was sentence to 6.5 years prison.
+The driver took a plea deal in January 2016, plead guilty to reduced charge of Neg Hom, and was sentenced to 6.5 years prison.
+The neg hom was sentenced pursuant to 28-704 (meaning his plea deal had it as “dangerous”).
+Presumptive Class 4 first-time felony being 6 years, not sure where the extra .5 years came from?
 State’s attorney was Tiffany Leigh Brady.

 Crash History near/at that Intersection